nodejs/node/deps/uv/docs/src/threadpool.rst

 ===========================

 libuv provides a threadpool which can be used to run user code and get notified in the loop thread.
-This thread pool is internally used to run all filesystem operations, as well as getaddrinfo and getnameinfo requests.
+This thread pool is internally used to run all file system operations, as well as getaddrinfo and getnameinfo requests.

 Its default size is 4, but it can be changed at startup time by setting the